Anxiety can become a state of torment.

 God offers the kind of healing that goes to the soul — it goes straight through us into the darkest of the dark.

-We turn to Him and say, “I need you Lord” and he is there, holding us as we manage to put one foot in front of the other and make it through another day.
+We turn to Him and say, “I need you Lord” He is there, holding us as we manage to put one foot in front of the other and make it through another day.

 True peace, true courage and true love comes from God.
 The Lord Jesus Christ died for us so that we would be set free from the evil of the world.
 Nothing can win against the one who conquered death.
 Keep in mind: